Use Raptor Maps to identify and locate solar site maintenance issues.

 Use the site map and location information associated with the anomaly to find the defective component on the ground.

-From the map view, click on the appropriate export icon to export the anomaly and mapping data to a file for upload to mapping software such as Google Earth, as shown below.
+Select the appropriate download forma to export the anomaly and mapping data to a file for upload to mapping software such as Google Earth, as shown below.
 The .shp file provides compatibility with ArcGIS and QGIS.

 Import the files to mapping software and it will provide the latitude and longitude for each anomaly: